Anushka Shetty filmography

 Anushka Shetty is an Indian actress who appears in Telugu and Tamil films.
-She is often considered an influential actress in Telugu cinema industry.
+She is often considered as one of the most influential actresses in history of Telugu cinema industry.
 With a cinematic career spanning over two decades, she has played pivotal roles in over 50 films.
-She is often hailed as the "Lady Superstar" of Telugu cinema.
 She made her acting debut in Puri Jagannadh's 2005 Telugu film Super, and appeared in Mahanandi, released later the same year.
 The following year, she had four releases, the first being S. S. Rajamouli's Vikramarkudu, which helped her gain recognition, followed by Astram (a remake of the 1999 Hindi film Sarfarosh), the Sundar C-directed Rendu, (which marked her debut in Tamil cinema), and a special appearance in AR Murugadoss' Telugu film Stalin.
 She had two releases in 2007: Lakshyam and Don.
 In 2008, she appeared in six films, including Okka Magaadu, Swagatam and Souryam.
 In 2009, Shetty played two roles in the fantasy Arundhati.
 She went on to win the Nandi Special Jury Award and the Filmfare Best Telugu Actress Award for this film.
 Her next release that year was Billa, a Telugu remake of the 1978 Hindi film of the same name.
 Her final release in 2009 was her second Tamil feature film, the masala film Vettaikaaran, where she appeared as a medical student.

-Anushka Shetty TeachAIDS Recording Session 4.

 Shetty had a string of releases in 2010.
 She portrayed a prostitute in Krish's Vedam, which won her the Filmfare Award for Best Telugu Actress.
 Despite critical acclaim, the film failed at the box office.
 None of her other releases in 2010 succeeded commercially, except for her sole Tamil release of the year, the masala Singam.
 The following year, Anushka had two releases, both in Tamil.
 She reprised her Vedam role in its remake Vaanam, then appeared as an advocate in the A. L. Vijay-directed Deiva Thirumagal, a loose adaptation of the American film I Am Sam (2001).
 The following year, she also had two releases: Thaandavam in Tamil, and Damarukam in Telugu.
 Her first release in 2013 was Suraj's Tamil masala Alex Pandian, a critical and commercial failure.
 This was followed by Mirchi in Telugu, Singam II (where she reprised her role from Singam), and Selvaraghavan's Tamil romantic fantasy Irandaam Ulagam where she played three distinct roles.
 Her sole release of 2014 was K. S. Ravikumar's Lingaa.